 By Lamin Drammeh

-The author, Lamin Drammeh, is a multiple award-winning journalist and former sports editor of The Point Newspaper
+Lamin Drammmeh, is a multiple award winning Gambian journalist and former sports editor of The Point Newspaper